rosikand/old-blog-v1/_includes/about/en.md

 Some things to add:
-- an interactive page/spreadsheet that visitors of this site can sign
 - A link to personal website (and SNS logo in footer on all pages)
 - SEO stuff
-- Add Disqus or Utterance comments
+- Add Disqus or Utterance comments (or https://fastcomments.com/)
 - Profile picture
-- Favicon
 - Fix search tool
+- Categories along with tags